 In the case of trademark infringement, your accuser will need to prove that he/she is the legitimate mark holder and that your mark is confusing to customers.
 It's easier to prove trademark infringement when the mark is fanciful since it's inherently distinctive.
 If this is your case, the accuser can probably win the lawsuit, and you should look for a good trademark lawyer.

 It's a different case if you have used a trademark with the sole purpose of commenting on it or using it in an artistic way.
 In fact, under the First Amendment, the court protects the public's right to use trademarks for such purposes.

 Fanciful trademarks are the strongest type of marks and are often a good choice for businesses.
 When choosing a trademark, it is essential to consider the long-term issues.

 If you need help filing your fanciful trademark, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.